19829984/19829984.github.io/_posts/2023-09-12-MetalSlugCamera.md

 This is my first time building any kind of system inside Unreal, so there are a lot of room for improvements.
 - We could take inspiration from [Insanely Twisted Shadow Planet](https://www.youtube.com/watch?v=aAKwZt3aXQM)(ITSP) and introduce a point of interest system for more dynamic camera movements.
 - Tools to easily author and adjust which camera should transition to which camera, and the conditions under which they transition.
-- I didn't quite understand the underlying mechanics of the blueprint system, so there are definitely inefficient aspects about my implementation
+- I didn't quite understand the underlying mechanics of the Blueprint system, so there are definitely inefficient aspects about my implementation
   - For instance, there are places where I can use an impure function to cache my results, instead of having to reevaluate the same thing over and over
   - There are other places where I can rewrite the nodes as C++ code to make the graph more readable.
-- To bound the player and other objects inside the camera view we could have the camera output X and Z bounds (remember all entities are on Y=0), and have the entity use those values inside their own blueprints.
+- To bound the player and other objects inside the camera view we could have the camera output X and Z bounds (remember all entities are on Y=0), and have the entity use those values inside their own Blueprints.